Large subsets of Local Fields not containing Configurations: The construction of the sets in Theorems , , and

 \subsection{General Procedure}

 The proofs of Theorems \ref{mathe}, \ref{non-simul-thm}, and \ref{non-simul-thm vector-valued} from the propositions above proceed in almost the same way as in \cite{FP16}.
 We will keep a running queue $\mathcal{Q}$ that will guide the construction.
 In the case of Theorems \ref{mathe} and \ref{non-simul-thm}, we choose a sequence of ``privileged" differential operators $D_1, \ldots, D_{r_{\ell}}$, where $D_{r_{\ell}}$ represents a partial $r_{\ell}$th derivative of $f$ that is known to be nonvanishing on $B^{nv_{\ell}}$.
-Such a partial derivative exists for Theorem \ref{non-simul-thm} by assumption and for Theorem \ref{mathe} because a nonzero polynomial always has some partial derivative that is constant and nonzero.
+Such a partial derivative exists for Theorem \ref{non-simul-thm} by assumption and for Theorem \ref{mathe} because a nonzero polynomial always has some partial derivative that is constant and nonzero, provided that we make the additional assumption that the degree is less than $\text{char }R$ in the case where $\text{char }R$ is finite.
 Let $E_0$ be the ball $B^n$.

 One minor difference in the proof of Theorem \ref{mathe} is that the number of variables $v$ is allowed to vary.
 For the cases of Theorems \ref{non-simul-thm} and \ref{non-simul-thm vector-valued}, take $v = v_1 = v_2 = \cdots$ throughout the rest of this argument.